prise-3d/Behavioral-online-study/README.md

 ## Description

-Django web application for psychophysical experiment with stimilus using Quest+ developed in Python.
+Django web application for designing a psychophysical experiment with stimilus using here, Quest+ developed in Python.

 ## Documentation

-The [DOCUMENTATION.md](DOCUMENTATION.md) file allows to understand how Django has been used for the creation of experiment.
+The file [DOCUMENTATION.md](DOCUMENTATION.md) provides an understanding of how Django has been used to create experiments.
 This document is intended to allow you to create your own experiments as well.
-This project is a proposal of how to use Django for online psychophysical experiment.
-We are open to any comments and/or suggestions for improvements, please feel free to contribute.
+This project is a proposal to use Django for online psychophysical experiments.
+We are open to comments and/or suggestions for improvement, so please feel free to contribute.

 ## Installation